top of page

 God also provided a common language to everyone in the Mediterranean world.
 The stage was set.

-When the New Testament begins, King Herod*(74-4BC) ruled in Jerusalem supported by Roman military might.
+When the New Testament began, King Herod*(74-4BC) ruled in Jerusalem supported by Roman military might.
 But Herod and others were interested in when the Messiah would be born.

 Advent Joy